ashleyelder/top_three_colours/README.md

 ### Concurrency

 Originally this program was sequential and had two main functions, one that did some computation and one that wrote some output and neither function calls the other.
-To make this a concurrent program, both functins are called and active at the same exact time.
-This models the real world.
+To make this a concurrent program, both functions are called and active at the same exact time.
+This models the real world and is faster.

 ---